Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 9.4% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 348 trips per day, resulting in approximately 60 weekly trips per stop.
+Vehicle ownership averages 1.4 per dwelling.
+According to the 2021 Census, only 9.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 348 trips per day across all routes, equating to approximately 60 weekly trips per individual stop.

 Frequently Asked Questions - Transport